ATPStorages/byteflip/README.md

 All types are compatible with `Interfaces` operators, such as `Shift_Left`, `Shift_Right`, `Rotate_Left`, `Rotate_Right`, as well as (where applicable) `xor`, `and`, `or`.

+**NOTE:** This library depends on the GNAT compiler, as it depends on the `Provide_Shift_Operators` pragma.
+If you need support for another compiler, please let me know, and I'll try to support it.

 ## Example Use
 ```ada
 with Byteflippers;